Rectification to a Sentinel-3 OLCI Scene¶

 source_ds

-using a digital elevation model (DEM) that approximates the Earth's actual fractal
+using a digital elevation model (DEM).
+This means that the geolocation accounts for

 %%time